-5 Tips for Working with Your Agent
+5 Tips for Working with Your Literary Agent

-When you're trying to get traditionally published, snagging a literary agent seems like the ultimate goalpost.
+Sep 15, 2022When you're trying to get traditionally published, finding a literary agent seems like the ultimate goalpost.
 You may know in theory that a majority of your career happens afterward, but when you're just starting out, it's easy to believe that once you’ve signed with an agent, it will be smooth sailing from then on.

 If only that were true!
 As with any career, there may still be difficulties ahead, and many will be out of your control.
-But your relationship with your agent doesn’t have to be one of them.
+But your relationship with your literary agent doesn’t have to be one of them.
 Your agent will be an ongoing part of your career, so it’s important to develop a strong partnership that can withstand whatever challenges arise.

-In this post, we’ll give you five tips to cultivate a successful and positive relationship with your agent, so they’ll be in your corner for years to come.
+In this post, we’ll give you five tips to cultivate a successful and positive relationship with your literary agent, so they’ll be in your corner for years to come.

 Open and honest communication is key

-As your business partner, your agent will get your novel into the best shape possible so they can find it (and you) a good home with the right publisher.
+As your business partner, your literary agent will get your novel into the best shape possible so they can find it (and you) a good home with the right publisher.
 In return, they expect you to work with them on your manuscript and discuss the best strategies to sell it when the time comes.
 But if you’re not answering their emails, or are refusing to make changes without explaining why, it’ll make you hard to work with.

 Instead of making your agent question your reliability, be upfront with them.
 If you have a deadline coming up that you can’t meet, tell your agent as soon as possible.
 If their suggestion about changing a plot point leaves a bad taste in your mouth, ask if you can discuss it.
 If there’s a publishing house you’d rather not submit to, tell them why.
 The more open your channels of communication, the easier it will be for your agent to meet you halfway.

-You and your agent are preparing to sell your book and build your career together.
+You and your literary agent are preparing to sell your book and build your career together.
 During this time, your exchanges will usually relate to the contents of your novels, possible opportunities, and probably big events in your life that affect communication and deadlines.
 Many people do develop friendships with their agents, and may exchange pet pictures or banter over the course of their partnership.

 However, if you start spilling problems unrelated to writing or expecting your agent to diagnose issues in your personal life, you’ve crossed a line.
 This kind of sharing can come off as unprofessional and can even give your agent doubts about you.